gravitational/teleport/.github/ISSUE_TEMPLATE/testplan.md

 ---
 name: Test Plan
 about: Manual test plan for Teleport major releases
-title: "Teleport X Test Plan"
 labels: testplan
 ---

 ## Manual Testing Plan

 Below are the items that should be manually tested with each release of Teleport.
-These tests should be run on both a fresh installation of the version to be released as well as an upgrade of the previous version of Teleport.
+These tests should be run on both a fresh install of the version to be released as well as an upgrade of the previous version of Teleport.

 - [ ] Adding nodes to a cluster